camunda-community-hub/zeebe-client-node-js/README.md

 The first thing you should do is ensure that you activate the job with sufficient time for the complete execution of your system.
 Your worker will not be completing the job, but it informs the broker how long the expected loop will take to close.

-Next, call `complete.forwarded()` in your job worker handler.
+Next, call `job.forward()` in your job worker handler.
 This has no side-effect with the broker - so nothing is communicated to Zeebe.
 The job is still out there with your worker as far as Zeebe is concerned.
 What this call does is release worker capacity to request more jobs.

 If you are using the Zeebe Node library in the remote system, or if the remote system eventually reports back to you (perhaps over a different RabbitMQ queue), you can use the ZBClient methods `completeJob()`, `failJob()`, and `throwError()` to report the outcome back to the broker.